CodingAna/Mansion/Documentation.md

 ### TODO / Notes / Comments
 - Use MOD() only when really needed to.
 This operation is very slow!
+- Make the text in the conversation scrollable to allow texts > len 45 (9*5) maybe make the bottom open when the user can scroll
 - \[check\] Render NPCs (go through the whole List 5 so it doesn't need to be sorted by chunks)
-- Make the text in the conversation scrollable to allow texts > len 45 (9*5) maybe make the bottom open when the user can scroll
-- I can reuse the code for getting the NPC id for the inventory because it's based on the same system
+- \[check\]I can reuse the code for getting the NPC id for the inventory because it's based on the same system
-- Make items collectable (I think somewhere after the player moves when checking T=100 for the NPC)
+- \[check\]Make items collectable (I think somewhere after the player moves when checking T=100 for the NPC)